pypa/packaging.python.org/source/specifications/core-metadata.rst

 :term:`license expression <License Expression>`, as specified in :doc:`/specifications/license-expression`.

-Note that the expression in this field only applies to the **distribution** file containing the metadata, not the project itself or other distribution files.
+Note that the expression in this field only applies to the distribution file containing the metadata, not the project overall or other distribution files.

 Examples::